Planning Assignments: Selecting Skills and Assignments and Scheduling Assignments

 If you started choosing assignments for this class or group before, and you didn't finish, after you select the students, you will see a message like the one below.
 Choose whether to continue working on the plan you started (with the skills you previously selected) or to start over.

-If you need to create new groups, see Groups in Accelerated Math Instructional Practice.
+If you need to create new groups, see Manage Groups Page.

 - Next, click the Select Week field to choose the timeframe that you want to assign work for.
 You can choose one of the week-long time periods in the drop-down list, or you can choose custom dates.